-According to ILO, hundreds of millions of children around the world are engaged in a variety of works that deprive them of their basic freedoms such as education, health and recreation.
+According to ILO, hundreds of millions of children around the world are engaged in a variety of works that deprive them of their basic freedoms such as education, health, and recreation.
 Their child rights are being violated every day.
-Recently new facts has surfaced out indicating that of total numbers of these child workers, more than half are involved in the worst forms of child labor.
-Children have been used in these pernicious forms of child labor, including dangerous environments, domestic slavery, and other forms of forced labor, drug trafficking and prostitution, as well as involvement in armed conflict.
+Recently new facts have surfaced out indicating that of the total numbers of these child workers, more than half are involved in the worst forms of child labor.
+Children have been used in these pernicious forms of child labor, including dangerous environments, domestic slavery, and other forms of forced labor, drug trafficking, and prostitution, as well as involvement in armed conflict.

 The United Nations, International Labor Organization, which regulates the world of labor, has observed 12 June a World Day Against Child Labor, since 2002 to focus on eradication and to join efforts to combat child labor.
-This day brings together governments, local bodies and officials from different countries, international civil society, community leaders, workers and employers’ organizations to identify child labor problems and define guidelines to help ending up child labor.
+This day brings together governments, local bodies and officials from different countries, international civil society, community leaders, workers, and employers’ organizations to identify child labor problems and define guidelines to help to end up child labor.

 On this World Day Against Child Labor, we, along with the United Nations and the International Labor Organization, call on all Nepalese to end all forms of child labor by 2025 with a firm resolution on how to achieve it, what kind of public awareness programs have to be prepared nationally by accepting the challenge to move forward with the United Nations Sustainable Development Goal of 8.7.
 The ILO has passed several conventions to improve labor conditions around the world.
 Not only this, but it also provides guidelines on wages, maximum working hours per day, favorable working environment, etc.